Stuck trying to figure out how to fix a kettle that won’t boil?

 Some things are better seen than explained.
 So why not check out this tutorial video when replacing the thermostat?

 In my experience, cleaning the contacts can also fix a kettle that keeps switching off and won’t boil.

 You see, if the contacts are oxidized, your kettle won’t work properly.
 So, you should remove any oxidization or unwanted substance from the contacts.

 - Switch cleaner* (contact cleaner)

-- Spray the contacts with switch cleaner
+- Spray the contacts with the switch cleaner.

-- Assemble the base of the kettle
+- Assemble the base of the kettle.

 Has this article been helpful to you?
 Then why not check out some of our other articles and free guides?
 You could even sign up to our email list.

-Have a great day!
+Thanks for reading, have a great day!